Information on Volunteer Teacher Placements

 Volunteers will be required to give workshops to local Ugandan teachers during the placement.
 The workshops will address a different subject each week (for example, ‘Positive reinforcement strategies’ or ‘Using Art to promote learning’) and will afford the Ugandan teachers a greater insight of what we are teaching their pupils, and the rationale behind the lesson structure.

-One day a week will be spent working on a construction project, building a house for a vulnerable family or a community building (e.g. children’s centre or clinic).
+One day a week will be spent working on a construction project, building a community building (e.g. children’s library).
 You’ll be involved in the building process, from clearing the land of vegetation, digging foundations, collecting water, mixing cement and laying bricks.
-Previous volunteers always comment on what a tremendously rewarding experience it is to see a house rise up before your eyes and to be able to say that ‘I helped build it!’
+Previous volunteers always comment on what a tremendously rewarding experience it is to see a building rise up before your eyes and to be able to say that ‘I helped build it!’

 Please note that absolutely no knowledge or experience of the construction industry is required.
 You will be working under the supervision of professional Ugandan builders, using local materials and methods.
 You don’t need to be very strong or fit; just be willing to work as a team, get stuck in and get your hands dirty!

-One Induction workshop will be held in Dublin in April and a second Orientation Workshop will be held in May.
+One Induction workshop will be held in which the broader aspects of where exactly you will be working, Ugandan Culture, and vaccinations etc. will be covered.
+A second Orientation Workshop will be facilitated approximately one month prior to departure, which will be wholly placement specific.
 These sessions will help you prepare for the trip, plan for the placement and get to know your volunteer team-mates.
 Attendance to both workshops is compulsory.

 A list of resources will be made.
 Sometimes, for one reason or another, resources will not be available in Uganda and ideas which work well here would not be practical out there.

-Your first couple of days in Uganda will be spent on our general orientation programme, to familiarize you with your new surroundings and help you settle in.
+Your first couple of days in Uganda will be spent familiarising yourself with your new surroundings and help you settle in.

 The first day spent in school is an observation day.
 You will get to meet all the staff, get a tour of the school and meet your link teacher.
 You will also discuss expectations of how you will spend your time in your assigned school.
-This observation day is important as it gives you the opportunity to adapt to how different it is to an Irish school; especially the large class sizes and the lack of resources.
+This observation day is important as it gives you the opportunity to adapt to how different it is to a school at home; especially the large class sizes and the lack of resources.
 You will soon get an understanding of the school routine and how the pupils and teachers interact.

 This is followed by your first day of actual teaching.
 Don’t panic!
 Finding your feet happens quicker than you might expect!
 Due to the large class sizes, ‘Team Teaching’ is a highly useful and effective approach.
 It gives you the support of another Nurture Africa volunteer teacher and affords the children more individual attention.